-The mission of Barton College is rooted in our commitment to developing ethical and socially responsible behavior in all human relationships.
+The mission of the College is rooted in our commitment to developing ethical and socially responsible behavior in all human relationships.
 Responsible living in a community of learners requires adherence to demanding standards.

-Members of the Barton community will:
+Members of the Barton Community Will:

-- Express opinions with civility - Show consideration for the opinions of others - · Respect the sanctity and dignity of ideas - Promote the honor code in all their actions for the benefit of the community of learners at Barton
+- Express opinions with civility. - Show consideration and respect for the opinions of others. - Promote the honor code in all their actions for the benefit of the community of learners at Barton.

-Members of the Barton community will not:
+Members of the Barton Community Will Not:

-- Lie
+- Lie.

-- · Cheat
+- Cheat.

-- Plagiarize
+- Plagiarize.

-- Steal
+- Steal.

-- Violate other's property
+- Violate others' property.

-- Tolerate other's disregard for the honor code
+- Tolerate others' disregard for the honor code.